 For many, the main reason for visiting Bilbao is the Guggenheim.
 But when you are travelling with two small kids, an art museum, albeit one of the best in the world, is not high on the priority list.
 Luckily we discovered many more highlights during 48 hours in Bilbao.

-I always wanted to visit the Basque Country but as there was so much to see, I decided to plan a road trip.
+I always wanted to visit the Basque Country, so I decided to plan a road trip to try and explore as much as possible.
 Bilbao was our first port of call.
-We only had 48 hours and decided not to frantically scratch the ‘the top ten things to do’ off a list.
+We only had 48 hours in Bilbao so we decided not to frantically scratch the ‘the top ten things to do’ off a list.

 We stayed at the modern Holiday Inn Bilbao.
 We had two rooms with a large living area outside, which was particularly handy with the kids.
 The hotel has a swimming pool, spa and leisure centre and a nice bar with a pool table.
 It was just what we needed, plenty of space and good facilities.
 It is located about 15 minutes walk to the old town, which we walked each day.

 Walking down to the old town I realised I was going to like this city.
 There were colourful buildings, narrow alleyways and pintxos bars (the Basque’s take on tapas) everywhere.
 After descending some 300 steps, we were greeted by a buzzing crowd in a large square.
 Locals and tourists spilled out of pintxos bars.
 High street stores in old buildings were next to local craft shops and lively bars.
 We strolled around the side streets and soaked up the atmosphere, before enjoying our first taste of Bilbao’s cuisine.

 A photo posted by The Travel Expert (@the_travel_expert) on